John Lester: Tour of England in 1897

 Despite the excitement surrounding Lester's and King's performances, the Americans did not fare well overall.
 Fifteen matches were played, but only two were won, while the team lost nine and earned a draw in four.
 The other win came against Warwickshire.
 During this match at Edgbaston, Lester scored 35 runs in the first innings and 67 in the second.
-Lester was the best batsmen on the Philadelphian side; beginning with 72 not out in his first match, he kept up his form all through the tour, scoring 891 runs for an average 37.12.
+Lester was the best batsman on the Philadelphian side; beginning with 72 not out in his first match, he kept up his form all through the tour, scoring 891 runs for an average 37.12.
 Several counties offered him contracts to play in England.

 Tours of England in 1903 and 1908

 John Lester was chosen to captain the Philadelphians in 1903 and 1908 on their tours to England.
 Against Leicestershire in August 1903, Lester made his highest score in first-class cricket.
 In the first innings, he made 126 not out, and this was followed by a respectable 64 in the second innings.